qenta-cee/qcp-example-php/README.md

 *File: [index.php](index.php)*

 The required and optional request parameters used for the specific payment process are defined in a different file.
-Please have a look at [[:request_parameters|Request parameters]] for more details on the parameters which can be defined.
+Please have a look at [Request Parameters](https://guides.qenta.com/request_parameters) for more details on the parameters which can be defined.
 These parameters are then used as hidden fields in the HTML-form which is presented to the consumer of your online shop.

-Your consumer may then select one of the offered payment methods and start the payment process by submitting the values to Wirecard Checkout Page.
+Your consumer may then select one of the offered payment methods and start the payment process by submitting the values to QPay Checkout Page.
 If all required parameters are set and the fingerprint is verified, the payment process is started and your consumer is guided through the process.

 ### Receiving and storing the payment process result

 *File: [return.php](return.php)*

-The PHP file for receiving and storing the result of the payment process for your online shop is called by Wirecard Checkout Page.
+The PHP file for receiving and storing the result of the payment process for your online shop is called by QPay Checkout Page.
 We strongly recommend that you use the possibility to set the optional request parameter `confirmUrl` so that you are able to store the result independently of the behavior of your consumer during the redirect to the `successUrl`, `cancelUrl`, `pendingUrl` or `failureUrl`.

 *File: [confirm.php](confirm.php)*

-The `confirmUrl` is called by Wirecard informing your online shop about the result of the payment process.
+The `confirmUrl` is called by QENTA informing your online shop about the result of the payment process.

 This file consists of the following functional steps:
 * Including the previously created and already used configuration file.